onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * a reference node for discrete dynamical S problems with simple rules and complex global behavior;
 * a test case for computational_tension design, including clear treatment of termination signals;
-* a bridge between number theoretic dynamics and broader questions in complexity, cryptography, and information thermodynamics.
+* a bridge between number theoretic dynamics and broader questions in complexity, cryptography and information thermodynamics.

 ---